Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 The original block of sound can be shifted by a certain offset to represent 1 or a longer offset to represent 0.
 Some echo hiding steganography may also represent 0 with no offset at all, meaning there is no echo for that block of sound.
 The offset can also be negative.

 So in order to encode a message, we can split it into binary and create an echo for each fraction of the audio depending on whether the binary is a 0 or a 1.

-In order to decode the message, we can read through each fraction of the sound and see where the sounds repeat at a lower volume by using a computer.
+In order to decode the message, we can compare the sound file with the echoes with the original sound file to find out where there are actually echoes.
+This technique is called autocorrelation.

 ### Example